spurll/slackutils/readme.md

 To send a message in Slack (probably the thing you'll want to do most often), use the `Slack` object's `send` function (which uses the Slack API's `chat.postMessage` function).
 But there are a few extra features.

-If you want to send a message to a specific user or channel, prepend the exact destination name with either `@` or `#`.
+If you want to send a message to a specific user or channel, you can prepend the exact destination name with either `@` or `#`.
 If you don't include either symbol, Slack Utils will search all users, channels, and private groups for a matching destination.
 The request may fail if multiple ambiguous destinations (or none) are found, so check the `Slack` object's `error` attribute.
 (If the object's `verbose` flag is set, you'll get suggestions for potential channel matches.)

 If you call `send` with the `notify` flag, Slack Utils will parse the text looking for either `@username` or `@channel` (as appropriate); if the appropriate notification text is not found, it will be appended to the message to ensure that the user (or channel) in question will receive a notification.